Expand description

 - UpStreams

 - The graph can ask a Node what it’s upstreams sources are.
-The node replies wiht a UpStreams for passive and active sources.
+The node replies with a UpStreams for passive and active sources.
 All sources are wired upstream.
 Active nodes trigger Node.cycle() when they tick.
 Passive Nodes do not.

 Enums§